jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations represents to 13 people out of every 20 in the state of Ohio having begun their vaccination sequence.
->This is 65.07 percent of the population of Ohio.

->Currently fully vaccinated (2 weeks past a second dose) are: 7,049,141 people, who received their second round vaccination on or before Sep 27 2023.
->This represents 60.25 percent of the population of Ohio.

->Currently up to date with bivalent boosters are: 1,927,639 people, who received their second booster dose on or before Sep 27 2023.
+>Currently up to date with 2023 boosters are: 6,165 people, who received their second booster dose on or before Sep 27 2023.
->This represents 16.48 percent of the population of Ohio.
+>This represents 0.05 percent of the population of Ohio.

 ### Archival: Testing
 **These figures cannot be updated as Ohio Dept. of Health is no longer reporting testing data.**